ayrna/orca/doc/orca-tutorial.md

 `ini` files include **Subsections** to help organize the configuration.
 These sections are mandatory:
  - `{general-conf}`: generic parameters of the experiment, including the seed considered for random number generation, the directory containing the datasets, the datasets to be processed...
 All the parameters included here are the same for all the algorithms.
- - `{algorithm-parameters}`: here you can specify the algorithm to run and those parameters which are going to be fixed (not optimized through cross validation).
+ - `{algorithm-parameters}`: here you can specify the algorithm to run and the parameters which are going to be fixed (not optimized through cross validation).
  - `{algorithm-hyper-parameters-to-cv}`: algorithms' hyper-parameters to optimise.
 For more details, see [Hyper-parameter optimization](orca-tutorial.md#hyper-parameter-optimization).

 The above file tells ORCA to run the algorithm `POM` for all the datasets specified in the list `datasets`.
 You can also use `datasets = all` to process all the datasets in `basedir`).
 Each of these datasets should be found at folder `basedir`, in such a way that ORCA expects one subfolder for each dataset, where the name of the subfolder must match the name of the dataset.
 Other directives are: